Europe’s growing mask ask: Ditch the cloth ones for medical-grade coverings

 “Since we don’t have any new weapons against them, the only thing we can do is improve the ones we already have,” Daniel Camus, a member of the council, told France’s public broadcaster.

-The new European recommendations follow increases in supply since the early days of the pandemic, when there were concerns that the use of medical masks by the public would mean there would not be enough for front line medical workers.
+The new European recommendations follow increases in supply since the early days of the pandemic, when there were concerns that the use of medical masks by the public would mean there would not be enough for front-line medical workers.
 But critics still point to the cost for families and the impact on the environment, while there are still debates over the helpfulness of such measures.

-There is a growing body of scientific evidence that has indicated that mask use in general can help prevent the spread of coronavirus.
+There is a growing body of scientific evidence that has indicated that mask use in general can help prevent the spread of the coronavirus.
 One study published in the Lancet medical journal in June compared transmission rates across 16 countries and found that “both N95 and surgical masks have a stronger association with protection compared with single-layer masks.”

 Another, by Duke University in August, compared the efficacy of different face coverings and found that fitted N95 masks were the most effective.
 Normal surgical masks are about three times more effective than cloth masks in preventing the spread of virus droplets, according to a 2013 study.

-Still, the World Health Organization currently advises that medical masks be restricted to medical workers, people who have covid-19 symptoms, those coming into contact with them, and those that are over 60 or at high risk.
+Still, the World Health Organization advises that medical masks be restricted to medical workers, people who have coronavirus symptoms, those coming into contact with them, and those who are over 60 or at high risk.
 It recommends fabric masks for the general public.

 And while French health authorities are recommending the use of masks that filter a high ratio of particles, such as surgical masks and industrial equivalents, they actually discourage public use of the higher grade fitted masks like the FFP2.